-No, you cannot.
-Tickets sold on buses can be paid with cash only.
+Yes, you can.
+Tickets sold on buses can be paid contactless bank cards and contactless mobile wallets.

-However, you can buy a single ticket without cash using Vilkku mobile application.
+However, you can buy a single ticket without cash using Vilkku mobile application or Waltti mobile application.
 You can download the app to your own phone from your play store.

 - I find the adult single ticket too expensive.
 How can I travel cheaper?